 The Access Coordinator is appointed by the ACPA President-Elect following consultation with the Coalition for (Dis)Ability (CD) Chair.
 As a member of the Convention Planning Team, the Access Coordinator assures equal access to all persons with disabilities attending the Convention.
 Coordinates the provision of accommodations for convention attendees via communication with ACPA members, National Office staff, Convention Planning Team members, convention facilities staff, and vendors.
 Must attend Summer Leadership Meeting, Convention Planning Meetings, and the annual Convention.
 First-hand knowledge of disability-related issues, concerns, access laws and accommodations is essential.
 Must be willing to comfortably share this first-hand knowledge in a manner that encourages other professionals to increase their own knowledge.

-Sends our regular correspondence to current members, take minutes during all CD meetings, help with recruitment efforts, act as the main contact for individuals who have questions regarding the CD, and assist with the national conference committee showcase.
+Sends our regular correspondence to current members, help with recruitment efforts, act as the main contact for individuals who have questions regarding the CD, and assist with the national conference committee showcase.

-Maintains and updates the Coalition's website on a regular basis.
+Maintains and updates the Coalition's website on a regular basis, including maintaining a website blog.
 Includes relevant links to research, articles and content.
 Updates on news within the Coalition and our areas of interest.

 The Awards Coordinator works with the the Coalition for (Dis)Ability (CD) directorate to develop two or three awards presented by the CD to others for their leadership in building college and university environments that are more knowledgeable and supportive of students and staff with disabilities.
 In cooperation with others, the Awards Coordinator develops and executes a plan for publishing awards, criteria for consideration, deadlines, as well as a procedure for determining and notifying winners.
 Working closely with the ACPA National Awards Chair, the Awards Coordinator stays informed about existing ACPA Awards and determines the unique role of CD Award(s) within that structure, also insuring that the CD Awards are announced at the ACPA National Conference.